-Outlook has a close relationship to the lighting conditions in your home.
+Outlook has a close relationship with the lighting conditions in your home.
 Both outlook and natural light will affect the aesthetic experience and enjoyment of being in a room.
 These factors also influence both your physical and mental health.
-There has been a lot of research documenting how sufficient access to light, air and space affects us both physically and mentally.
+There has been a lot of research documenting how sufficient access to light, air, and space affects us both physically and mentally.
 Glass surfaces will be extremely important in helping to maintain good lighting conditions and outlook.
-The options here are many and varied, and should be defined by the desired aesthetic expression and the geographical possibilities of your home.
-What is essential is to find solutions that take these elements into consideration in relation to the planned use of the rooms and the needs of the residents.
-To maintain the outlook and natural light, there are a number of options available hat can be chosen separately or combined.
-Light and a sense of space, for example, can be achieved if you install several windows along a wall.
-It is also possible to exploit the height of the room by choosing windows that reach from the floor to the ceiling.
-Otherwise, sliding doors with narrow profiles will provide greater dimensions that unite both the outdoor and indoor environments.
+The options here are many and varied and should be defined by the desired aesthetic expression and the geographical possibilities of your home.

 3. Partitioning and use of rooms

-How you plan for outlook and natural light should be linked to how the rooms in thehome will be used.
+How you plan for outlook and natural light should be linked to how the rooms in the home will be used.
 It is usual for living rooms to be positioned so they enjoy the best conditions.
-Outdoor areas, such as verandas and terraces, should be positioned with both afternoon sun and access from the neighbours in mind.
+Outdoor areas, such as verandas and terraces, should be positioned with both afternoon sun and access from the neighbors in mind.
 These are conditions that will be decisive for the utility value of the site.
 Sliding doors and folding doors can be used to blur the boundary between the indoor and outdoor areas.
 A home that optimizes outlook and natural light will naturally consist of a lot of glass and windows.
-You should therefore also think about sun shades, heat and visibility.
+You should, therefore, also think about sun shades, heat, and visibility.
 Glass is available with a sun filter that absorbs some of the dazzle.
-External screens deal with both dazzle and heat, while internal sun shades are a more reasonable alternative that absorbs dazzle but not heat.
+External screens deal with both dazzle and heat, while internal sunshades are a more reasonable alternative that absorbs dazzle but not heat.
 Decide what you need in different places around the house.
-A glazier can help you to make a good assessment.

 4. Insulation and heat loss

 Buildings account for about 40 per cent of energy emissions in the world, which necessitates stringent requirements in terms of energy efficiency and sustainability for new buildings.
-In many cases, this was solved by reducing facade and window surfaces and hoosing thicker walls that provide deep window recesses.
+In many cases, this was solved by reducing facade and window surfaces and choosing thicker walls that provide deep window recesses.
 These are measures that can go beyond natural light and outlook.
-You should therefore prepare your home to be energy efficient and environmentally friendly, but not at the expense of the utility value.
-This is completely possible with a well thought-out plan and the right products.
-Windows with triple glazing and a low U-value, in other words, windows with a high thermal insulation capacity, both fulfil both the energy requirements and maintain living quality.
-If you want to open up to the outside, there are high insulation folding doors that meet the energy saving requirements for a passive house.
-A well insulated house with a low heating demand will reduce electricity bills when your home is in use.
+You should, therefore, prepare your home to be energy efficient and environmentally friendly, but not at the expense of the utility value.
+This is completely possible with a well-thought-out plan and the right products.
+Windows with triple glazing and a low U-value, in other words, windows with a high thermal insulation capacity, both fulfill the energy requirements and maintain living quality.
+If you want to open up to the outside, there are high insulation folding doors that meet the energy-saving requirements for a passive house.
+A well-insulated house with a low heating demand will reduce electricity bills when your home is in use.
 A home with large glass surfaces will have a high level of daylight and require less electricity for lighting.
 Passive solar heat shortens the heating season and reduces the demand for heating in winter.

 5. Choice of materials